- VE Exam Opportunities

 Secretary: Joe Devonshire; AB1YO

-The next exam session is on for 24 or 25 Apr 2021.
-We'll be holding it at the Warren Sanitary District again.
+The next exam session is at the end of April in Warren.
+See the chart below for testing time.
 The address is Warren Sanitary District, 442 Cushing Rd (Route 97), Warren, ME 04864.
 Map it at: https://goo.gl/maps/eVQLyhEfPJeNERQu8.
 If you haven't been there before, turn left at what looks like the farm.
 There is a small sign on the west side of Rt-97 at the turn.

 Please call/email in advance if you want to take the test.
 We can't accept walk-ins.

-For 2021, all Exam Candidates must register with the FCC for an FRN number.
+All Exam Candidates must register with the FCC for an FRN number before the test session.
 The FCC site: New User Registration (click on New User Registration hyperlink).
+Registration takes about five minutes.

 The cost is $15, cash or check.